-With the abstracted figure as a universal subject matter,The Other Side of Visibility showcases artists Tala Madani, Daniel Gordon, Maryam Hoseini, Habib Farajabadi along with Behrag Samadzadegan at Mottahedan Projects in Dubai.
+With the abstracted figure as a universal subject matter,The Other Side of Visibility showcases artists Tala Madani, Daniel Gordon, Maryam Hosseini, Habib Farajabadi along with Behrag Samadzadegan at Mottahedan Projects in Dubai.

 Focused on the aesthetic quandaries the role of subject and the functions of line, color and spatial depth in art, this exhibition approaches visual practice in a post-modern setting where Matisse and Lichtenstein prevail as artistic predecessors.

 Inspired by images culled from the pages of comic books and horror-comedy films popular in the 70s-90s, Maryam Hoseini presents us with embellished commonplace scenarios visualized with the intensity and self-assurance of the new generation of artists.
 She paints a world of dreams, desires and mystery.
 Growing up in a house with a wild garden that both fascinated and haunted her as a child, the work takes us through vivid memories of a bright, attractive world that is at once full of dreadful nights and haunting whispers.
 Hoseini is fascinated by mythology; her particular obsession with the tales of, “The One Thousand and One Nights” determines her penchant for richly illustrated, fantastical narratives.
 She invents her own wordless stories of mythological construct where her depictions strike a disturbing balance between the humorous and the grotesque while being tinged with a familiarity that hints at the source of their inspiration.